arian2528/d-log-books-mvp/.github/core-business-implementation.md

     -   The `SignLogEntryButton` will make a `POST` request to a new API endpoint (e.g., `/api/log-entries/:id/sign`).
     -   Data fetching for the dashboard will use SWR or React Query to handle caching and revalidation.

+-   **Testing**:
+    -   **Component Tests**: Write tests for `LogEntryForm.tsx` and `SignLogEntryButton.tsx` using React Testing Library to verify form handling, user input, and correct API call invocation.
+    -   **Integration Test**: Create a test that simulates the entire signing flow, mocking the API response to verify the UI updates correctly (e.g., dashboard data is refetched).

 ### Backend (NestJS)

 -   **API Endpoints to be Created**: